 “I loved it.
 I loved that it was a Kauai story… I loved that it was local actors.” – Puni Patrick, marketing executive, Waimea, Kauai.

-“I think the play was very successful in terms of conveying the feeling… That’s what gets people if you are a visitor or resident.” – Stanley Lum, Oahu resident and Kamehemeha School graduate.
+“I think the play was very successful in terms of conveying the feeling… That’s what gets people if you are a visitor or resident.” – Stanley Lum, former deputy administrator of the state Office of Hawaiian Affairs.

 Actor Moronai Kanekoa

-Mr. Kanekoa has acted in numerous roles on stage and in the award-winning film The Haumana.
-He’s a Masters Of Fine Arts graduate in acting from the University of Southern California.
+Mr. Kanekoa, who has acted in the Kauai premiere of the Legend of Ko’olau, has had numerous roles on stage and in the award-winning film The Haumana.
+He’s a Masters Of Fine Arts graduate in drama from the University of Southern California.
 He’s a former Maui resident who now lives in Los Angeles.

-Mr. Ka’ahea has acted in numerous dramatic roles, including plays at Kennedy Theatre in Honolulu and “Shakespeare In The Park” in New York City.
+Mr. Ka’ahea, who has done staged readings of the Legend Of Ko’olau and helped to fundraise for the training of actors in the role of Ko’olau, has performed in numerous dramatic roles, including plays at Kennedy Theatre in Honolulu and “Shakespeare In The Park” in New York City.
 He’s a founder of the Manoa Valley Theatre and the former comedy group Booga Booga.
 Ka’ahea also has a Masters in Education, Gonzaga University.

 Actor Ocean Kaowili